 By borrowing a Museum Pass, you agree to be responsible for certain costs if necessary.

-Due to the value of the Museum Pass and their popularity, the overdue charge has been set at \$5 per day with a \$50 maximum fine.
-After four weeks, the patron will be charged the replacement cost of the Museum Pass.
+Due to the value of the Museum Pass and their popularity, the overdue charge has been set at \$5 per day.
+After 10 days, the overdue charge will be the replacement cost of the museum pass.